mlpack/mlpack/doc/user/methods/logistic_regression.md

 LogisticRegression<MatType>
 ```

-`MatType` specifies the type of matrix used for learning and internal
+`MatType` specifies the type of matrix used for training data and internal
 representation of model parameters.
 Any matrix type that implements the
 Armadillo API can be used.
 The example below trains a logistic regression model
 on sparse 32-bit floating point data.